Eighth Triennial Section 1201 Proceeding (2021)

 The Office is accepting two types of written comments, both of which must be submitted electronically through regulations.gov.
 First, commenters who wish to briefly express general support for or opposition to a proposed exemption may submit short-form comments electronically directly through regulations.gov.
 Please note that the short-form comment should identify the specific class of exemption to which the comment pertains.
 Second, longer submissions for those who wish to provide a full legal and evidentiary basis for their position must be completed using the Office’s long comment form provided at the link above.
 Additionally, the Office is accepting multimedia evidence submitted in conformity with the Office’s instructions.
 For more information about how to submit written comments and multimedia evidence, please see the Office’s instructions by clicking the “Submission Instructions” link above.

 In the first round of comments, which were due December 14, 2020, the Office sought legal and evidentiary submissions from parties who support the adoption of a proposed exemption, as well as parties who neither support nor oppose an exemption but seek to share pertinent information about a proposal.
-Responsive legal and evidentiary submissions from those who oppose the adoption of a proposed exemption are due February 9, 2021.
-Written reply comments from supporters of a proposed exemption and parties that neither support nor oppose a proposed exemption are due March 10, 2021.
-Commenters must submit a separate comment for each proposed class they wish to address, although commenters may submit comments for more than one class.
+Responsive legal and evidentiary submissions from those who oppose the adoption of a proposed exemption were due February 9, 2021, and reply comments were due March 10, 2021.

 Participants in the proceeding are encouraged to familiarize themselves with section 1201(a)(1) and the rulemaking requirements so they can maximize the effectiveness of their submissions.
 For more information, commenters should carefully review the notice of proposed rulemaking and submission instructions available on this page.
 Additional background information about section 1201 is available at copyright.gov/1201/, which contains helpful resources, such as video tutorials, the Office’s recent policy study on section 1201, and links to prior rulemaking proceedings.